Stone Cold (Swindells novel): Plot

-After Link's father abandons his family, Link's mother starts a relationship with a new boyfriend, who forces Link out of the family home in Bradford.
+The story, told in a dual narrative, follows Link and Shelter and their experience of homelessness.
+After Link's father abandons his family, Link's mother starts a relationship with a new boyfriend, Vincent, who forces Link out of the family home in Bradford.
 Link, now homeless, decides to travel to Camden, London.
-Here he meets Ginger, a streetwise homeless man, who takes him under his wing.
+He tries to get used to his surroundings and is soon assaulted by another homeless person.
+Soon after this, he meets Ginger, a streetwise homeless man, who takes him under his wing.
 Link and Ginger work together and become friends.

-Meanwhile, a man nicknamed Shelter is busy with his own task.
-An ex-army member, dismissed for "medical reasons", he is convinced that he must "clear" the streets of the homeless population.
+Meanwhile, Shelter is busy with his own task.
+A sociopathic ex-army member, dismissed for "medical reasons", he is convinced that he must "clear" the streets of the homeless population.
 He begins abducting and murdering victims, hiding them under the floor of his room and dressing them in army clothes.
+Shelter also explains his techniques to committing successful murders.
+Once, when Link and Ginger beg for money, they come across Shelter but do not know who he is.
+Shelter, however, notices them and plots to murder them.

+Whilst Link and Ginger talk about where to stay, Ginger mentions about a man named Captain Hook (real name Probyn) who owns boathouses for homeless people to stay in.
+They stay in a boat for a night.
+The next day, while Ginger talks to his friends, he overhears that Doggy Bag, another homeless person, has gone missing.
+Link does not suspect anything suspicious.

-One day, Ginger decides to meet his old friends.
+One day, Ginger decides to meet his old friends in Holborn.
 Link waits for him, but he doesn't return.
 It transpires that Shelter has abducted Ginger by telling him that Link was at his apartment, badly injured.
-Link finds out Ginger has been murdered.

-Distressed by Ginger's death, Link enters the company of a mysterious young woman named Gail.
-They "doss" together and begin to piece the puzzle together, tracing clues to track down Shelter.
+Link talks to Toya, one of Ginger's friends, in order to get information on Ginger's whereabouts.
+Unfortunately, Toya does not know anything.
+Toya agrees with Link to find Ginger for him.